coverclock/com-diag-hazer/README.md

 Some of the files under fs are new files in their entirety, some just contain lines that need to be added to the indicated files.

+Depending on what features of Hazer you choose to use, you will need to define some services in the /etc/services file.
+The port numbers are your choices to make.
+Note that the TCP and UDP port numbers for the same service (e.g.  tesoro) can be (and typically are) the same number.
+Port number values may range from 0 to 65353 and must be unique.
+Linux also assigns "ephemeral" or temporary port numbers which will not appear in the /etc/services file.

+    tumbleweed 22222/udp  # Tumbleweed RTK source/sink
+    tesoro     33333/tcp  # Tesoro JSON source
+    tesoro     33333/udp  # Tesoro JSON sink
+    hazer      44444/udp  # Hazer NMEA source/sink

 # Unit Tests

 Set up environment and run tests and utilities.
 (This establishes the paths